People

 -

-Jordan Li, Masters Researcher, University of Waterloo
+Jordan Li, Master's Student, University of Waterloo

 Her research focuses on studying the environmental trade-off between hydrological inundation and greenhouse gas emission within restored agricultural wetlands wetlands being used for nutrient mitigation.